Jerusalem 2018 - Introduction

 Looking back, it is clear that Archbishop Justin Welby’s apparent success in gathering nearly all the Primates of the Communion in Canterbury in 2016 was short lived.

 The measures agreed by the Primates to distance The Episcopal Church (TEC) from Communion decision-making were completely undermined by TEC’s full participation in the Lusaka meeting of the Anglican Consultative Council just three months later.
 It is not therefore surprising that the Global South Primates have concluded that the old governance structures are ‘unable to sustain the common life and unity of the Anglican Churches worldwide’, as they stated in the communiqué from their Cairo conference in October 2016.

 2. Change the communion from within

-People have asked if we are meeting in Jerusalem to declare a break with Canterbury.
-The answer is emphatically “No.” That would be declaring an unnecessary war.
+People asked if we were meeting in Jerusalem to declare a break with Canterbury.
+The answer was emphatically “No.” That would be declaring an unnecessary war.
 Right now, many of the leaders in the developed industrial Provinces in the Anglican Communion have abandoned Gospel ministry in favor of falling in step with the surrounding culture.
 That decision cannot bear fruit.
 In GAFCON, we have the Gospel, and the Gospel is life.
 Rather than declaring war, we need to build the structures and relational networks that can move Gospel ministry forward to do evangelism, discipleship, church planting, and business as mission.

 As we do that, what we do will prosper because it is based on the Gospel.
 Those within the Anglican Communion who try to move forward without life-giving Biblical Gospel mission will wither.
 Before long, we will see them shrinking to nothing, while the Bible based Gospel ministry that GAFCON engages, will bear more and more fruit.
 Eventually, it will be obvious even to the causal observer which path is life-giving.